andrenth/release/README.md

     end

-The functions `read` and `write` will perform these operations on the IPC file descriptor given as an argument.
+The functions `read` and `write` will perform these operations on the IPC file descriptor given as an argument, and operate on buffers.

+The `read_{request,response}` and `write_{request,response}` work similarly,
+but are higher-level, and operate on the `request` and `response` types, doing the buffer conversion implicitly.

 The functions `make_request` and `handle_request` are IPC helpers wrapping `read` and `write`.
 A slave process can call `make_request fd req handler` to